Escabeche (Pickled Jalapeños)

 Ingredients & Substitutions

-Tip: The full list of Mexican escabeche ingredients, quantities, and instructions can be found in the printable recipe card below.
+The complete list of ingredients and quantities can be found in the printable recipe card below.

 Making escabeche Mexican style is incredibly simple: